 Now use the remaining 1 cup of whole pecan halves to decorate the top of the pie.
 You can just randomly scatter them, or you can make a pattern, your choice!

-Place the pie on a baking sheet to catch any drips, then bake for 50 - 55 minutes until it's bubbling and browned.
+Place the pie on a baking sheet to catch any drips, then bake for 40 to 55 minutes until it's bubbling and browned.
 Remove the pie from the oven and let cool at room temperature until completely cooled and set, about 6 hours or let cool then transfer it to the fridge to set overnight.
 Store the pecan pie in the fridge for up to 4 days.

 This easy vegan pecan pie is: